-Locations:Online, City Queen, This unit is offered in Sydney (utilising the premises of VU Sydney, Level 1, 160-166 Sussex Street Sydney NSW 2000).
+Locations:City Queen, Online, This unit is offered in Sydney (utilising the premises of VU Sydney, Level 1, 160-166 Sussex Street Sydney NSW 2000).
 Prerequisites:Nil.

 Description: This unit is designed to equip participants with the basic legal skills needed to begin to work in migration law, such as legal reasoning and statutory interpretation.
-Students will gain an understanding of the Australian legal system and administrative law and the relevance of case law to migration practice Students will develop the research capacity to find appropriate legal materials, they will leam to navigate and competently use various legal databases such as LEGEND.com, Austlii and Comlaw.
+Students will gain an understanding of the Australian legal system and administrative law and the relevance of case law to migration practice Students will develop the research capacity to find appropriate legal materials, they will learn to navigate and competently use various legal databases such as LEGEND.com, Austlii and Comlaw.
 During this subject and continuing throughout the course, students will work to develop the writing and communication skills needed for postgraduate academic law and future practice in this field of law.
-Credit Points: 12

-Learning Outcomes: On successful completion of this unit, students will be able to: 1.
-Apply appropriate approaches to the interpretation of legislation that demonstrates a sound knowledge and understanding of the legislative process, the distinction between primary and subordinate legislation and regulatory impact process, parliamentary scrutiny and registration of legislative instruments.
-2. Engage in legal analysis, reasoning and problem solving to develop complex arguments and conclusions.
-3. Deconstruct and apply rules, policies and findings from cases and identify the arguments and reasoning.
-4. Critically examine the role of administrative law in the Australian legal system and its impact on administrative decision making 5.
-Undertake research to assess current and relevant information from a range of sources including case law.
-6. Formulate and implement communication strategies orientated to key stakeholders including clients.
-Class Contact: Face to face classes will be run for 4 days over two weekends, 8 hours per day.
-There will be blended component where face to face students are required to attend the online exam revision class at the end of each unit's teaching period.
-Online classes will be run for 8 days over 4 weeks, 2.5 hours per day.
-Online students are required to do 12 hours of self-paced learning in total in the unit to complete the pre-reading and focus question exercises prior to each week's online class.
-The online exam revision at the end of teaching period will be run in addition to the scheduled online classes together with face to face students.
+Learning Outcomes: On successful completion of this unit, students will be able to: 1.Apply appropriate approaches to the interpretation of legislation that demonstrates a sound knowledge and understanding of the legislative process, the distinction between primary and subordinate legislation and regulatory impact process, parliamentary scrutiny and registration of legislative instruments.
+2.Engage in legal analysis, reasoning and problem solving to develop complex arguments and conclusions.
+3.Deconstruct and apply rules, policies and findings from cases and identify the arguments and reasoning.
+4.Critically examine the role of administrative law in the Australian legal system and its impact on administrative decision making 5.Undertake research to assess current and relevant information from a range of sources including case law.
+6.Formulate and implement communication strategies orientated to key stakeholders including clients.

 Required Reading:Required readings will be made available via VU Collaborate.
 Assessment:Assignment, Resolution of hypothetical legal problems (1100 words), 20%.
 Assignment, Interpretation of legislation and case law to a hypothetical case.
 (1700 words), 30%.
 Examination, Final Examination, 50%.